 After the liberation of Hungary and Croatia, the town remained an important port and trade center but the settlement on the right bank of the river was still under military command.
 The town was an important center of Croatian cultural life as well.
 The first Croatian play called “Juraj and Sofija, the Turks at Sziszek” (by Ivan Kukuljevic Sakcinski) was published in Sziszek / Sisak in 1839.
 According to the data from 1910, there were 7,881 inhabitants in the town, more precisely 6,008 Croatians, 567 Hungarians, 545 Serbians, 296 Slovenians, 261 Germans, and 123 Czech people.

-Here are some more pictures of Sziszek / Sisak Castle:
+Here are a few pictures of Sziszek castle: